How-TO Make Baklava

 Once out of the oven, allow the baklava to cool for about 5 to 10 minutes.
 Then pour on as much or as little syrup as you like.
 While pouring be thinking about the syrup wanting to soak into the baklava and move to the bottom of the casserole dish.
 You'll be surprised how the syrup doesn't destroy the crispiness on top of the baklava.
 Be sure to pour enough to cover each piece.
 I like covering every piece once, then going over each piece a second time.
 Some people enjoy a thinner syrup.
 If so, just add a bit of water...

-After 5 to 10 minutes – Add the syrup.
+After 5 to 10 minutes of cooling down - Add the syrup

 - 3 sticks High Quality Butter

 - 1 cup Pistachios chopped

 - 12 oz Best Quality Honey | You can use less than 12oz

 - 2 sticks High Quality Butter / 8 oz

 - 2 tablespoon Vietnamese Cinnamon

 - Phyllo dough sheets need to come to room temperature to be manageable.

 - Melt one stick of butter.
 Start with one stick, just melt more if needed.Using a 9 by 13 casserole dish ( or what fits the phyllo sheets), using a brush, cover the bottom and sides of the casserole dish.

 - Next, layout 3 or more pieces of phyllo dough and cover with melted butter.
 Tip: you do not need to use a lot of butter on each piece.
 Just make sure to cover most of the phyllo sheets.
 About 70%